maxaeon/EQ-bench/README.md

 The `docs/` folder doubles as a GitHub Pages site.
 Visit <https://maxaeon.github.io/SERA-x/> for a short overview of the project and a quick link to submit new construct forms.
 Construct issue submissions are automatically exported to `data/construct_submissions.json` via GitHub Actions.
 See `docs/persisting_constructs.md` for details.
+The website also provides an **Add a source** button to submit peer-reviewed references using a GitHub issue template.
+Selected references can be downloaded as a BibTeX file.

 ---